How to Become a Teacher in Maine

 As mentioned earlier, in order to become a teacher in Maine, you must complete an accredited teacher education program.
 This will lead you towards earning teaching certification.

-If you already have a Bachelor's Degree, you can complete an alternative or post- baccalaureate teacher preparation program.
+If you already have a bachelor's degree, you can earn your teaching license by completing an alternative teacher preparation program.
 For those who already have degrees, the completion of the program along with passing test scores will lead you towards becoming a certified teacher.
 Keep in mind that your school might even offer a joint Master's Degree and certificate of teaching program.

 The teacher education programs in Maine prepare pre-service teachers for a career in the classroom.
 The programs generally have two parts: curricula and fieldwork.
 During the program, you will focus on teaching methods for your applicable subjects, classroom management strategies, lesson plan design, differentiated instruction, and more.
 In addition, it is likely that you will participate in student teaching or an internship.
 As a student teacher, you will work with a master teacher to develop your skills in a classroom.